noctarius/snowcast/README.md

 # snowcast

-**snowcast** is a auto-configuration, distributed, scalable ID generator on top of Hazelcast.
+**snowcast** is an auto-configuration, distributed, scalable ID generator on top of Hazelcast.

 ### The Problem